 - "Gathering a lot of feedback on how to make the tools better."

 What did you learn from your KCS adoption?

-  - "The way it is sold to the agents is important.
+- "The way it is sold to the knowledge workers is important.
 They need to understand the big picture as well as what’s in it for them."

 - "Clear accountability – the managers have to own KCS success.
-It can not be viewed as staff function, or viewed as something extra or additional to handling incidents.
+It cannot be viewed as a staff function, or viewed as something extra or additional to handling incidents.
 KCS has to become a core competency, integral to the business.”

 - "Wish we had a better understanding of what we needed for success before we went shopping for a tool.”

 - "Understand engineer workflow before switching a new tool."